Visa Waiver Program/ ESTA

 - En français

 The Visa Waiver Program (VWP) enables citizens of certain countries to travel to the United States for tourism or business for 90 days or less without obtaining a visa if they have registered on-line through the Electronic System for Travel Authorization (ESTA).
+Not all passports are ESTA compliant.
+Please visit our gallery of passports on the right to see if your passport is eligible.

 The requirements to travel under the VWP are that the individual must be: